Tapjoy/teamout/README.md

 We know privacy is important.
 For that reason, you can choose to blur or pixelate the snapshots taken from your webcam.
-In addition, you can choose to enable face-detection only -- will only be notified as to whether you're in the view of the webcam or not.
+In addition, you can choose to enable face-detection only -- other users will only be notified as to whether you're in the view of the webcam or not.

 In addition, you can enable a "busy" mode.
 This will notify other users in the room that you consider yourself busy.
 If a user attempts to start a conversation